-The North Wessex Downs AONB and its partners are delighted to have been awarded over £400,000 from the Green Challenge Recovery Fund for the Sparkling Schemes project which will enable us to deliver cleaner rivers, more wildlife and connect people in the Kennet Catchment.
+The North Wessex Downs AONB and its partners are delighted to have been awarded over £400,000 from the Green Recovery Challenge Fund for the Sparkling Streams project which will enable us to deliver cleaner rivers, more wildlife and connect people in the Kennet Catchment.

 The £40 million Green Recovery Challenge Fund, part of the government’s wider green economic recovery, jobs and skills package, brought forward funding for environmental charities and their partners to start work on projects across England to restore nature and tackle climate change.